Table of Contents

 Instructions

-• Add peanut butter, honey and vanilla and mix well (I often use my hands to mix to make sure everything is combined).
+• Add peanut butter, honey, and vanilla and mix well with a stand mixer or your hands.
 Refrigerate for 30 minutes.

 Video